-In spite of the formidable challenges represented in the flagrant deficit of fund allocated for Sudan mine action program in the 2nd period of extension and the continuation of war in Blue Nile and South Kordofan, the Sudan mine action program has succeeded in reducing the total number of already known hazards, (registered in the database) by 93%.
-Since the beginning of the program, 2002, more than 10,158 anti-personnel mines have been destroyed.
-An area of 106,000,000 square metres has been cleared.
+In spite of the formidable challenges represented in the flagrant deficit of fund allocated for Sudan mine action program in the 2nd period of extension and the continuation of war in Blue Nile and South Kordofan, the Sudan mine action programme has succeeded in reducing the total number of 2,999 hazard areas, out of overall total of 3,223 hazard areas registered in the database by 93%.
+Since the beginning of the programme in 2002, more than 10,158 anti-personnel mines have been destroyed, and an area of 106,336,854 square metres has been cleared.

-Completion of Article 5 Challenge in Gadaref and Red Sea States
+Completion of Article 5 Challenge in Gadaref, Red Sea and Kassala States

 Clearance of Gadaref and Red Sea states has been completed as one of the most prominent achievements of the current extension period and accordingly both States have been declared free from mines and ERW.
-Kassala State is also expected to be declared mine free from mines and explosive remnant of war in March 2018.
+Kassala State was declared mine free from known and registered mines and explosive remnant of war in April 2018.
+Figures disaggregated by cancellation through non-technical survey (NTS), reduction through technical survey (TS), and release through clearance.